 Course Directory

 Here's a selection of the courses I currently have available.
-Courses are a half day, a whole day, or sometimes two half days.
+Most courses are a half day long, but a few are a whole day, and some are short bitesize sessions.
 Each can be run face-to-face (maximum 16 delegates) or online (maximum 20 delegates).
 If you can't see what you are looking for, don't worry, just get in touch.
-If I don't already have a course to meet your needs, we may be able to work together to develop exactly what you need to meet your training needs
+If I don't already have a course to meet your needs, we may be able to work together to develop exactly what you need to meet your training needs.

 Introduction to Welfare Benefits